-Some 2.8 tonnes of AG milled product was shipped to the test facilities of Steinert in Cologne, Germany for diamond recovery test work using XRT sorting machines.
+Some 2.8 tonnes of AG milled product was shipped to the test facilities of TOMRA Sorting GmbH ("TOMRA") in Wedel, Germany for diamond recovery test work using the TOMRA dual energy X-ray transmission (DEXRT) full-scale sorter.
 XRT sorters are able to discriminate individual particles in the feed through sorter, based on their degree of x-ray absorption.
-The AG milled product was screened into the following size fractions: -32+16 millimetre, -16+8 millimetre and -8+4 millimetre, which were each spiked with specific numbers of natural diamonds and polyoxymethylene tracers and processed through the XRT sorter.
-All diamonds and tracers were recovered down to 8 millimetres.
-The results of the test showed that XRT is viable as a replacement, for +8 millimetre fractions, for dense media separation in the re-design of the process plant, potentially reducing capital costs of the plant, and simplifying the overall flow sheet, leading to reduced operating costs and a smaller environmental footprint.
+The AG milled product was screened into the following size fractions: -32+16 millimetre, -16+8 millimetre and -8+4 millimetre, which were each spiked with specific numbers of vendor supplied natural diamonds, graphite tracers and Shore's diamonds, processed through the XRT sorter.
+Tests were completed at operational throughputs (presently up to 120 tonnes per hour) with all diamonds and tracers being recovered down to 4 millimetre fractions, for dense media separation in the re-design of the process plant, potentially reducing capital costs of the plant, and simplifying the overall flow sheet, leading to reduced operating costs and a smaller environmental footprint.
+TOMRA engineers are currently developing XRT sorters for use in final recovery, with proposed capability of recovering diamonds down to +2 millimetres from Dense Media Separator ("DMS") concentrate.